 Recommended: Can Deleting Someone from a WhatsApp group Could Lend you in Jail in Saudi Arabia?

-The Islamic and Judicial Affairs Committee recommended the changes based on the opinions and viewpoints expressed by its council members.
+The Islamic and Judicial Affairs Committee recommended the changes based on the opinions and viewpoints of its council members.

 The proposal was presented by council members Dr. Sultan Al Farah, Dr. Sultana Al-Badawi, Dr. Suleiman Al-Fifi, Dr. Faisal Al Fadel, Dr. Mastoura Al-Shamri, and former member Dr. Abdullah Al-Balawi, after listening to the report of the Islamic and Judicial Affairs Committee.